-It's important to start, as with any content, with an understanding of your audience.
-Make sure you have defined buyer personas and are familiar with them.
+As with any content, it's essential to start with the most profound understanding of your audience.
+Make sure you have defined solid buyer personas and are familiar with them.
+Know them inside out.

-Firstly, think about what issues they face – what are their problems, what do they struggle with, what do they need to know to make their working life easier?
-When doing this, think of it in general terms – not with a product or service in mind.
+Think about the issues they face – what are their problems, what do they struggle with, what do they need to know to make their working life more manageable?

-Secondly, it is also legitimate to think about buyer education here.
-What do you need them to know for them to specify, buy and use a product or service successfully and to minimise support issues?
-Because as well as making life easier for you, educating the buyer will make life simpler and easier for them too.
+Think about buyer education.
+What do you need them to know to buy your service successfully?
+Because educating the buyer will make life simpler and more accessible for them.

-Look at what you know – are there industry techniques, tips, or insider knowledge you can pass on.
-You don't want to be giving away your trade secrets, but snippets of information based on your company's experience and expertise could prove very useful to your audience.
+Look at what you know – is there insider knowledge you can pass on?
+Snippets of information based on your experience and expertise could prove helpful to your audience.

-And of course, one of the best sources of ideas for content is always your audience.
-Surveys and research can be invaluable in unearthing issues that can be addressed by educational content.
+One of the best sources of ideas for content is your audience.
+Customer surveys and market research are invaluable in unearthing issues that educational content can address.

 How to plan it

-When planning your content – a single piece or a series – always design for your buyer personas.
-Bear in mind the skill levels required; do they have the necessary background or existing training to be able to use what you are telling them?
-If not, either go back a step and supply the background information or training in your content or look at another topic.
+When planning content – a single piece or a series – always design for your buyer personas.
+And consider the skill level required; do they have the necessary background, experience, or knowledge to use what you tell them?
+If not, go back a step and supply the relevant background information they need or create training articles to raise their level of knowledge.

 Think of what you want a person to learn in each chunk — the learning points.
 Define these and make sure those points are stated at the beginning and summarised at the end.

 At the end of each of these nuggets of knowledge, the audience should feel like they are making progress - like they have learned something.
 Summarising what they (should) have learned at the end of each piece will help affirm that in their minds.

-As far as is possible, get your audience to do.
-Get them to try out what they have learnt.
-Reinforcing learning by doing is a tried and trusted technique – indeed many people only learn by doing.
+As far as is possible, get your audience to do - get them to try out what they have learnt.
+Reinforcing learning by doing is a tried and trusted technique – indeed, many people only learn by doing.
 Try to think of activities they can carry out in the real world and provide exercises or suggested tasks.

-Always strive to make the end result of completing a piece of educational content emotionally satisfying for the audience.
+Always strive to make completing a piece of educational content emotionally satisfying for the audience.

 How to share it

-There are an increasing number of potential channels on which to share educational content – from your website to YouTube.
+There are an increasing number of potential channels to share educational content – from your company website to YouTube.
 And a variety of formats you can choose to publish it in.

-- Live streaming video (on your website, Facebook, Twitter and other social media)
+- Live streaming (on your website and social channels)